Personalize your pitch | Carson Heady | Engati CX

 If there's one lesson you want to learn from Carson, it is to always keep the customer at the heart of what you're doing.

 Closing a sale is a delicate decision.

-So if you want to implement a Chatbot, you have to think about a few factors.
+So if you want to implement an Ai Chatbot, you have to think about a few factors.

 One of them being, how quickly can a query be escalated to a human?
 And for what circumstance?

-The important takeaway is to give customers the opportunity to interact with a human.
+The important takeaway is to give customers the opportunity to interact with live agents in real-time.
 If a situation requires the human touch, give the Chatbot that capability.

 Structure this ability.
 If not, you could face some negative scenarios.

 With bots being available 24/7, there are situations where they can augment the experience.